Signs of universality in the structure of culture

-Fig. \ref{FigRand-C} shows that STCB is decreasing with $\omega$: in the limit of large $N$, STCB goes from $0$ to $1$ as $\omega$ goes from $0$ to $1$.
-This can be understood by keeping in mind that $\omega$ controls the extent to which agents are culturally connected to each other.
+Fig.~\ref{FigRand-C} shows that STCB is decreasing with $\omega$: in the limit of large $N$, STCB goes from $0$ to $1$ as $\omega$ goes from $0$ to $1$.
+This is due to $\omega$ controlling the extent to which agents are culturally connected to each other.
 Higher $\omega$ implies fewer, but larger connected components in the cultural graph, thus a higher predisposition for coordination.
 If $\omega$ is small enough, there is one connected component for every agent, while if $\omega$ is small enough, there is one connected component containing all agents.
-Similarly to above, these two cases correspond to two regimes separated by a sharp increase of STCB, which can be again understood as a phase transition -- it is actually a symmetry breaking phase transition, as explained in Ref. \cite{Valori}.
+Similarly to above, these two cases correspond to two regimes separated by a sharp increase of STCB, which can be again understood as a phase transition -- it is actually a symmetry breaking phase transition, as explained in Ref.~\cite{Valori}.

-Fig. \ref{FigRand-DvC} shows that, as $\omega$ increases, one goes from the upper-left corner (high LTCD, low STCB) to the lower-right corner (low LTCD, high STCB), by first passing through the lower-left corner (low LTCD, low STCB).
+Fig.~\ref{FigRand-DvC} shows that, as $\omega$ increases, one goes from the upper-left corner (high LTCD, low STCB) to the lower-right corner (low LTCD, high STCB), by first passing through the lower-left corner (low LTCD, low STCB).
 In other words, the sharp decrease of LTCD happens before the sharp increase of STCB, meaning that the critical $\omega$ of the LTCD phase transition is lower than that of the STCB phase transition.